paepckehh/aiagent/README.md

 # OFFLINE PREFLIGHT ANALYSIS
 ## Language                  : German
 ## Confidence                : 100% [valid]
+## SpellFixes                : [none]
 ## Customer Email            : erika.mustermann@t-online.de
 ## Customer Email RFC5322    : [valid]
 ## Customer Email Domain MX  : [valid]
 ## Customer DB entry         : [valid]
-## Time needed for section   : 21.81ms
+## Time needed for section   : 37.642708ms
 # ONLINE ML MODULES RESOLVER
 ## OpenAI GPT3 query state   : [valid]
 ## OpenAI GPT3 says cancel   : [yes]
 ## OpenAI GPT3 msg [debug]   : Yes, this email does try to cancel a subscription service.
-The author specifically states that they want to end the subscription service due to a negative report in another publication.
+The sender states that they would like to have their Gala subscription canceled due to a negative report in a different publication.
+The sender also emphasizes this request by specifying that the cancellation should be done immediately.
-## Time needed for section   : 4.099510989s
+## Time needed for section   : 10.548679635s